Skip to main content

 You can access the Data Viewer by clicking on DATA from the WEkEO menu.

-When you first arrive on the page, two layers are already displayed: the Copernicus Land normalized difference vegetation index product (1) and Copernicus Marine sea water velocity (2):
+By default, two layers are already displayed: (1) the Copernicus Land normalised Difference Vegetation Index and (2) the Copernicus Marine sea water salinity:

 Step 2.
 Add the datasets to the map